AnnikaStein/CompWorkflow/.github/ISSUE_TEMPLATE/add-new-comp-to-compworkflow.md

 - [ ] Contact shop or other companies for sponsorship

 #### Standard tasks for CompWorkflow to get started
+- [ ] Prepare a mailing list or group (as contact option for competitors)
 - [ ] Fill out the config file

 #### WCA website